 Scorecard 2.0 Consumption Areas

-A Gainsight admin can configure Scorecards 2.0 from the Administration > Health Scoring > Scorecard 2.0 section.
+A Gainsight admin can configure Scorecards 2.0 from the Administration > Scorecards 2.0 section.
 Administrators can create Measures, Measure Groups, and Scorecards; furthermore, an admin can also configure grading scheme (Color, Letters, or Numbers), weights, exceptions, and set validity period.

 An end-user can view their customer’s Scorecard section on the C360 page.
 Similarly, Relationship scores can be viewed from the R360 page.
 End users may modify scores for subjective measures such as sentiment, but only if the score is selected as ‘Manual’ during the configuration.

-To get started with Scorecards 2.0, refer the Configure Scorecards 2.0 (path) article.
+To get started with Scorecards 2.0, refer to the Configure Scorecards 2.0 (path) article.